brainhack-school2025/albert-plante_project/README.md

 An exampale dataset will be upload to this GitHub repository once ethics approval from NYU has been obtained.

+### Project Deliverables
+* A non-invasive method for mapping the g-ratio along the optic nerve
+* An executable, reproducible pipeline that takes multimodal MRI as an input and outputs the mean g-ratio along the optic nerve
+* Jupyter Notebooks for data visualization and statistical metrics extraction

+#### Future Deliverable
+* Interactive tutorial-style NeuroLibre publication with interactive figures and data

 ### Methodology
 1. Data Acquisition
 The dataset was acquired using a MP2RAGE and Diffusion MRI sequences on a 3T Siemens scanner located at NYU Abu Dhabi.
-Nine healthy subjects were scanned, with manual segmentations of the optic nerve performed on both modalities for ground-truth extraction.
+Ten healthy subjects were scanned, with manual segmentations of the optic nerve performed on both modalities for ground-truth extraction.

 2. Preprocessing
 Raw MP2RAGE UNI images were denoised and defaced to facilitate manual segmentation and registration.
 The denoising process reduces background noise that can interfere with the registration.
 Native FA maps provided by the scanner were used directly for FVF calculation.
-However, the FA map extraction and diffusion MRI preprocessing could be done with the diffusion MRI module's preprocessing Jupyter Notebook (Brainhack School, n.d.) or Naghizadeh_project preprocessing pipeline (Naghizadeh, 2025).
+However, the FA map extraction and diffusion MRI preprocessing could be done with the diffusion MRI module's preprocessing Jupyter Notebook (Brainhack School, n.d.) or Naghizadeh_project's preprocessing pipeline (Naghizadeh, 2025).

 3. Image Registration
 Accurate co-registration between MP2RAGE and DWI is critical due to the small size (~4-5 voxels wide) and the natural curvature of the optic nerve.
 Multiple registration strategies were tested, including rigid, affine, and elastic transformations, to optimize alignment while preserving anatomical integrity.
 Elastic registration methods tended to deform the optic nerve, resulting in segmentations inconsistencies, such as holes within manual masks.
 Ultimately, a combined rigid and affine registration approach was selected as the optimal balance between alignment and standardization to a template (MNI152).
 Additionally, another registration challenge occured because the DWI acquisitions covered only a slab including the optic nerve.
 This restriction made the aligment with the MP2RAGE full-volume more complicated.